Mithreum/ants/README.md

 ## 0. Introduction

-About 100 million years ago ants and wasps were one species which explains why the Founding Queens and prince consorts are big almost like wasps and have wings.
+About 100 million years ago ants and wasps were one species which explains why the Founding Queens and Prince Consorts of Ants are almost as big as wasps and have wings at the beginning of their career.
 However, something happened that forsed some wasp colonies to become more social than the others which meant that most citizens had to give up their individualizm for the benefit of the colony.
 For example, every worker ant is a female and can potentially lay eggs.
 But the colony prevents them from laying their own eggs but rather forces to support the **Queen** and her descendants.

 The specialty of an individual ant depends on the level of care and nourishment the parents and the larva received.
 If the food was scarce - all the larva will grow into workers to get more food.
 If the food was abundant, some of the larva will turn into a "**princess ant**.""